kairoslav/simple-banking-system/README.md

 Everything goes digital these days, and so does money.
 Today, most people have credit cards, which save us time, energy and nerves.
 From not having to carry a wallet full of cash to consumer protection, cards make our lives easier in many ways.
 In this project, I developed a simple banking system with database.

 ### Learning outcomes
 In this project, I found out how the banking system works and learn about SQL.
 I also learnt how Luhn algorithm can help us avoid mistakes when entering the card number.
-As an overall result, I got new experience in Python.
+As an overall result, I got new experience in Java.

 ### Additional Description
 In our banking system, the IIN is 400000, the customer account number can be any number, but it should be unique and have a length of 16 digits.
 The very last digit of a credit card is the check digit or checksum.
 It is used to validate the credit card number using the Luhn algorithm.